 - To grow your email list audience, making it a hub for potential customers

 Yet, choosing the right landing page design for your ebook can become a painstaking task.

 Questions that may plague your mind include:

-No need to sweat it though; the five design examples below show you how your ebook landing pages should look:
+No need to sweat it though; the five design examples (along with 15 templates) below show you how your ebook landing pages should look.

 1. The short and precise ebook landing page